pyscaffold/pyscaffold/README.rst

       try:
           __version__ = get_distribution(__name__).version
       except DistributionNotFound:
           # package is not installed
           pass

 Programmatic usage
 ------------------

-In order to use ``setuptools_scm`` from code that one directory deeper than the project's root, you can use:
+In order to use ``setuptools_scm`` from code that is one directory deeper than the project's root, you can use:

 .. code:: python